Elena Barraquer Compte

 Elena Barraquer Compte (born May 30, 1954) is a Spanish ophthalmologist specializing in cataract surgery and corneal transplantation.
 She is the founder of the Elena Barraquer Fundación.
 She organises cataract fixing trips to Africa by her surgeons and teams.
 In 2012 she was recognized with the Medal of Honor of Barcelona and in 2018 she was recognized with the Queen Sophia Spanish Institute award in her category of Excellence Awards.

 Life

 Compte was born in Barcelona in 1954 into a family known for medical research.
 She was part of the fourth generation of ophthalmologists and her brother was expected to follow in the family business.
 Elena decided that she too wanted to become an eye surgeon even though it was not expected.
-Her father is Professor Joaquín Barraquer Moner and she is the granddaughter of Ignacio Barraquer known for their advances in cataract surgery and great-granddaughter of José Antonio Barraquer Roviralta, founder in 1903 of the Ophthalmological Society of Barcelona and the first professor of ophthalmology in Spain in 1914.
-José's brother Rafael Ignacio Barraquer Compte also dedicates himself to eye surgery.
+Her father is Professor Joaquín Barraquer and she is the granddaughter of Ignacio Barraquer known for their advances in cataract surgery and great-granddaughter of José Antonio Barraquer Roviralta, founder in 1903 of the Ophthalmological Society of Barcelona and the first professor of ophthalmology in Spain in 1914.
+Compte's brother Rafael Ignacio Barraquer Compte also dedicates himself to eye surgery.